 Always keep a burning candle within sight.
 Extinguish all candles when leaving a room or before going to sleep.
+Make sure a candle is completely extinguished and the wick ember is no longer glowing before leaving the room.

 Never burn a candle on or near anything that can catch fire.
 Keep burning candles away from furniture, drapes, bedding, carpets, books, paper, flammable decorations, etc.